10 Hilarious And Strange Kidz Bop Covers

 Bad Blood: This was actually not a bad cover.
 The adult(?) singing the main parts actually sounds pretty close to T Swift.

 The Hamsterdance Song: They can’t even do The Hamster Song right?
 What?!
-There are only like 5 actual human words in the song the rest is just noise.
+There are only like 5 actual human words in the original song and the rest is just noise.
+How did they mess this up?
 What in god's name is in the water at Kidz Bop Studios?
 I can't do this anymore.
 I quit.

 Now if you don't mind, I have to burn some sage to cleanse this evil from my home.